neurodoclove/neurodoclove.github.io/bridge.md

 				<header class="major">
 					<h3>Building and crossing bridges</h3>
 				</header>
 				<p>As Director of Care Redesign at the Brain and Behavior Innovation Center (BBICEN), Dr. Love focuses on making mental health care work better for patients.
-She is dedicated to moving effective treatments out of the lab and into the hands of the people who need them most.</p>
+She is dedicated to ensuring effective treatments move out of the lab and reach the people who need them most.</p>
 				<ul class="actions">
     				<li><a href="assets/files/LoveT-Web2026.pdf" class="button" download>Learn More</a></li>
 				</ul>